Home Education in Florida:

 How many home education students are in Florida?

 Official statistics on the number of home education students and families are published on Florida's Dept of Education's Office of Choice website.
 For the 2019-2020 school year, 75,347 home education families and 106,115 home education students are listed in Florida.
+For the 2020-2021 school year, 100,253 home education students and 143,431 home education students are listed by the FL DOE.
 (If the number of umbrella school students were included, the totals would be much higher.)

 Where can I find Florida's home education laws listed?